 10. Go to the bathroom (number 2):

 I remember having an episode of severe nausea so I quickly went through my checklist of possible fixes, I was stumped.
-I thought I had this morning sickness thing somewhat under my control.
+I thought I had this morning sickness thing somewhat under my control at this point.

 Then when another bout of nausea started to rear its ugly head, I ran to the restroom to throw up.
 I thought, THIS IS IT, it’s happening, I’m officially going to throw up in this pregnancy.

-Luckily, I also had to pee so I decided to do that first and then deal with the possibility of vomiting.
+Luckily, I also had to pee so I decided to do that first and then deal with the possibility of vomiting after.
 I didn’t want to pee my pants from the retching that occurs from actively vomiting.
+Not cute.

 11. Alcohol swabs: